microsoft/Windows-iotcore-samples/Demos/Kegocnizer/Keg.Azure.md

 e.
 Testing Azure Methods Created above

-  a.
-Check if you are able to run the Host ( as per configuration above, this is url, it might be different for you)
+  * Check if you are able to run the Host ( as per configuration above, this is url, it might be different for you) https://kegocnizerdemofunctions.azurewebsites.net/
-    https://kegocnizerdemofunctions.azurewebsites.net/

 b.
 Test AddConfig